-Foreign rights in all Greenhouse titles are handled by Rights People – a dedicated and innovative children’s rights-selling team comprising six highly experienced industry professionals – Alexandra Devlin, Alex Webb, Allison Hellegers, Rachel Richardson, Harim Yim, Hannah Whitaker and director Charles Nettleton.
+Our foreign rights are handled by our sister company Rights People – a dedicated and innovative rights-selling team of highly experienced industry professionals: Charlotte Bodman, Alexandra Devlin, Amy Threadgold, Harim Yim, Claudia Galluzzi, Jodie O’Toole, and Hannah Whitaker.

 Film and TV

-There’s no substitute for personal passion and individual commitment in the books’ business, so rather than partnering exclusively with one agent or agency for film and TV rights, we have close relationships with a small number of the best LA-based agents in the business, as well as direct relationships with other key players in the US and UK film/TV industries.
+There’s no substitute for personal passion and individual commitment when selling books, so rather than partnering exclusively with one agent or agency for film and TV rights, we have close relationships with a select group of the best LA-based agents in the business, as well as direct relationships with other key players in the US and UK film/TV industries.
 With both large corporate agencies and smaller boutique businesses represented, we are able to give first look at projects to a range of agents with diverse tastes and contacts.
-We can’t promise our clients that their books will be picked up for film or TV, but we can promise that their work will be presented to potential co-agents in Los Angeles who have proven track records in selling children’s/YA book rights for film and television.
+We can’t promise our clients that their books will be picked up for film or TV, but we can promise that their work will be pitched to potential co-agents in Los Angeles who have proven track records in selling adaptation rights for film and television.